JayGeorge/jaygeorge_perch_algolia_sync/README.md

 `git submodule init` to initialize your local configuration file `git submodule update` to fetch all the data from that project and check out the appropriate commit listed in your superproject:

-## Updating the app
-- Make sure you're inside your main project directory
-- Run the command `git submodule update --remote`.
-This will update all submodules, including this Perch Algolia Sync repo.

-You'll see your main repo will show an update is ready to be staged.
-It will say something like `Subproject commit e2641da9d0df04df322e983d612d576d43393b67`.
-You can simply stage this commit with a message like "Submodule Update" or something more meaningful.

 # About this App
 This Perch App uses the Algolia API to communicate with your Algolia account and update your records.
 It updates the record name and images by default.